 Please be aware that some properties have restrictions placed on them.
 Although pets are not accepted in the majority of our properties, some of our Landlords will accept pets.
 Where this is the case it will be stated in the property particulars.

 Guarantor Forms are usually required in the cases of students or where income cannot be verified.
 If you are unsure which forms you need to complete please contact the office for assistance.

-Please note that we will not remove a property from our availability list until we have received your form and payment.
+Please note that we will not remove a property from our availability list until we have received your holding deposit.
 The property will then be reserved for you whilst the referencing process is undertaken.
-Until we receive this fee we reserve the right to continue to advertise the property and conduct viewings.
+Until we receive this holding deposit we reserve the right to continue to advertise the property and conduct viewings.

 On occasion we may receive more than one application on a property.
 Our commitment is that we will only process one application at a time on a property.

 The purpose of the deposit is to protect the landlord against loss of rent or damage to the property during the tenancy itself.
-This will be an amount equal to one month’s rent plus £100.
-If a pet is permitted under the terms of the tenancy then an additional pet deposit will be taken of £100.
+This will be an amount equal to 5 week’s rent.

 The Deposit Protection Service,

 This is one of the Schemes approved by the Government to hold tenant’s deposits